Appriffy/Bluespec/README.md

 # Bluspec
-A Platform for Recruiters and Grafters
+A Platform for Recruiters and Grafters.

 ## Install dependencies
 Run `npm install` to install the project dependencies.